yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This is a script specifically designed for the Skald Kit.
 This script will cast pre-buff spells when the "D" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
 When not casting spells, the Skald will constantly be singing the Skald song.
 Additionally, between casting spells, the Skald will start singing again to attempt to keep the Skald song up constantly in combat.
 This script is written to use up to Level 9 Spells.

-### Enhanced Scripts for Summoned Celestials
+### Enhanced Scripts for Summoned Celestials (BGII: EE and EET Required)

-This provides enhanced ai scripts for summoned celestials such as Planetar, Fallen Planetar, Deva, and Fallen Deva.
+This provides enhanced ai scripts for simulacrums.
 Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemy players.
 Hostile summoned celestials will also act more intelligently when attacking your party if you find yourselves facing off in battle.
 Like the other scripts listed above, this script will cast pre-buff spells when the "D" key is pressed.
 Spell Revisions also rewrote their spellbooks, and the scripts will accomodate these changes.

+### Enhanced Scripts for Simulacrums (BGII: EE and EET Required)

+This provides enhanced ai scripts for summoned Simulacrums.
+Upon creation, the Simulacrum will choose one of the enhanced ai scripts above based upon their class.
+This allows the player to be more hands off while the Simulacrums will act intelligently in targeting enemy players, casting protection spells, detecting invisible/hidden enemies, debuffing enemy protections, and capable of pre-buffing!
+This script will have the Simulacrum Turn Undead when the "V" key is pressed and will cast pre-buff spells when the "D" key is pressed.

-### Restore Vanilla Belm and Kundane
+### Restore Vanilla Belm and Kundane (Item Revisions Required)

 Requires Item Revisions - Offers the vanilla, non-IR(R) versions of Belm and Kundane which include the full 1 APR increase for both items.

-### Restore Vanilla Gargoyle Boots
+### Restore Vanilla Gargoyle Boots (Item Revisions Required)

 Requires Item Revisions - Offers the vanilla, non-IR(R) version of Gargoyle Boots which includes Stoneskin for 8 hours (per SR(R)'s updated Stoneskin spell).

-### Restore Vanilla Amulet of the Cheetah
+### Restore Vanilla Amulet of the Cheetah (Item Revisions Required)

 Requires Item Revisions - Offers the vanilla, non-IR(R) version of Amulet of the Cheetah.

-### Restore Vanilla Haste and Improved Haste
+### Restore Vanilla Haste and Improved Haste (Spell Revisions Required)

 Requires Spell Revisions - Offers the vanilla, non-SR(R) versions of Haste and Improved Haste.